yueyoum/make-proxy/README.md

 In my daily use,

+*   When server is idle, It's only takes about 10M memories.

 *   Play a youtube **480P** vedio, and load some other websites at the same time, It only takes 20MB ~ 30MB memories.